Movement : Automatic Sellita SW300-1

 Points of Mention

-This watch is sold with its original Formex Box & Formex Paperwork including the COSC certificate, as photographed.
-The watch comes paired with its Formex 22mm brushed stainless steel bracelet with a signed push-button released deployment clasp, all links are provided, and the watch also comes with a Formex fitted rubber strap.
-The watch is from April 2023 and is in worn condition, but overall in very fair condition, as you can see from the photographs.
-The watch comes with its Manufacturer's Warranty.
+This watch is sold with its original Vertex Peli case, accessories and Vertex Paperwork.
+The watch comes paired with its 20mm fitted Vertex quick-release brushed stainless steel bracelet with a signed deployment clasp with fliplock, all links are provided, plus an additional fitted 20mm Vertex rubber strap and 20mm Vertex Zulu-style NATO strap with a pin buckle.
+The watch is from April 2022 and is in worn condition, as you can see from the photographs, a full case and bracelet refurb can be provided at an additional cost on request.
+The watch comes with our 12-Months Warranty.